ElevendyThree/ND-FEWD-P4/README.md

 Images added to img folder instead of downloaded from host site Commented out Google fonts, were never used on this page

+project-2048.html
+Change Google analytics section to load async and moved to end of page script Moved performance matters js inline to eliminate render blocking during page load Moved "style" css inline to eliminate render blocking during page load Moved "print" css to only load if page is being printed Images added to img folder instead of downloaded from host site

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).